 Nyngan is where the outback really begins – big barren spaces open up and the soil turns deep scarlet with far fewer cars passing by.
 Further west, the remote copper mining town of Cobar is an ideal place to rest your eyes and body.
 Here you’ll find a welcoming bed and steaming hot shower at Cobar’s Copper City Motel

 After a restful sleep, head further west to the semi-ghost town of Wilcannia on the storied Darling River.
 This almost deserted town was once the third largest inland port in Australia during the great riverboat era of the mid-19th Century.
-Today, Wilcannia, with its wide, empty streets and historic but abandoned colonial buildings is well worth an exploration on foot before heading to one of our properties nearby, Warrawong on the Darling – a beautiful and relaxing cabin, caravan and camping haven by a billabong on the Darling River.
+Today, Wilcannia, with its wide, empty streets and historic but abandoned colonial buildings is well worth an exploration on foot before heading to one of our properties nearby, Warrawong on the Darling – a beautiful and relaxing cabin and NSW caravan park by a billabong on the Darling River.

 Warrawong on the Darling is now famous on the road trip circuit for our communal campfires where guests and staff mingle over sunset drinks and nibbles, sharing stories from the open road and admiring the lagoon birdlife.
 Explore along the river, lined by huge, gnarly gums, and venture across nearby sand dunes where you can watch the sunrise over the outback.